WIN WIN : Learn Some New Tricks and Win Great Prizes

 Several of the wonderful prizes are sponsored – thank you to prize sponsors CleverPet, The Honest Kitchen, Planet Dog, and Health Extension.
 (The individual sponsors are responsible for their giveaway prizes including shipping.)

 Plus every dog-lover can buy lots of treats with a $300 or $100 PetSmart Gift Card of course (we all chipped in to buy those).

 How does this work?
 Each of the 20 bloggers participating have posted a unique trick and opportunities to enter the giveaway to win.
 See below and if you want full details of prizes here is the contest event page.

-How to Teach Your Dog Shake A Paw and Other “Paw” Tricks for Treats
+How to Teach Your Dog Shake A Paw + Other Tricks

 When we started fostering Kilo, he seemed to know “sit” but that was about his only “trick”.
 He was quite anxious and reactive with many strangers and needed lots of short bursts of mental stimulation as well as short walks and physical activity throughout the day.